slint-ui/slint/internal/backends/android-activity/README.md

 # Slint Android Activity Backend

-This crate implements the android backend/platform for Slint.
+This crate implements the Android backend/platform for Slint.

 It uses the [android-activity](https://github.com/rust-mobile/android-activity) crate to initialize the app and provide events handling.